|Available for||User roles||Super Admins|

 1. Application Viewed.
 When the profile of a LinkedIn applicant has been opened in Lever, LinkedIn will send this notification to the applicant:

 2. Application Rejected / Opportunity Archived.When a LinkedIn applicant’s opportunity is archived in Lever, LinkedIn will send a notification to the applicant informing them of this change.
 LinkedIn adds a waiting period of 3 business days between the ‘Application Viewed' event and the ‘Application Rejected’ event, so that applicants are not receiving these notifications back-to-back.
-Currently, there is no option for hirers to customize the notification text in these messages:

-Please note: when Apply Connect is enabled, Lever is required to share applicant status changes with LinkedIn irrespective of whether or not you have opted into having LinkedIn send notifications back to candidates.
+Note that when Apply Connect is enabled, Lever is required to share applicant status changes with LinkedIn irrespective of whether or not you have opted into having LinkedIn send notifications back to candidates.
 This setting only determines whether or not the status changes Lever sends to LinkedIn are also relayed to candidates.

 Choosing your default options